 The CRS designation decision must be completed within 60 days of the date that a complete CRS application is submitted to the CRS Unit.
-The customer and the AHCCCS health plan are sent a letter with the CRS decision.
+The customer and the AHCCCS Complete Care (ACC) plan are sent a letter with the CRS decision.
 The CRS designation starts the date the decision is made.